 Classes at Solstice make up a major part of the Solstice Sadhana Experience.
-We invite teachers to teach at Solstice in whom we have confidence to deliver the teachings under the time and space pressure-cooker that is Solstice.
+We invite teachers to come to our event whom we have confidence in.
 We know that there are so many wonderful and dedicated teachers out there.
 We all are teachers, whether we teach 7 classes a week or none at all.
 Some of us come to Solstice to recharge our batteries, and keep a low profile during the event.
 Others really want to plug in and teach during our Solstice events.
 Whether you've been teaching at Solstice for years, or want to apply to become a Solstice teacher, please read through our Solstice Programming Policy below.
 We've made it as transparent as possible.
 If you do want to become a Solstice teacher, you will find directions on how to apply below.

 Our Solstice Programming Policy

 There is a list of names and emails curated by previous years' programming managers from 3HO, IKYTA and KRI.
 We send everyone on this list invitations to teach at both Winter and Summer Solstice.
-All teachers remain on our Solstice Teacher Invitation List unless they ask us to be taken off, or if there is an issue with their IKYTA/KRI membership or standing.
+All teachers remain on our Solstice Teacher Invitation List unless they ask us to be taken off or if there is an issue with their IKYTA/KRI membership or standing.
 In addition, 3HO reserves the right to remove teachers at any time.
-Also, check out: *Why are Solstice Teachers Required to be IKYTA Members?

 Invitation letters go out 5 months before each Solstice event, approximately in January for Summer Solstice, and in August for Winter Solstice.
 The application window is open for submissions for 1 month.

 We are seeing an increased applicant pool for each Solstice event.
-In the years where we have more teachers than teaching spots, we will rotate some teachers off for that year, and put them back on the following corresponding Solstice (Summer or Winter).
+In the years where more teachers apply than we have teaching spots, we will rotate some teachers off for that year, and put them back on the following corresponding Solstice (Summer or Winter).
 When someone is rotated off one Summer Solstice, then if you apply the following year, you will be back on the schedule for the next Summer event.
 The same protocol applies to Winter Solstice applicants.

-Who chooses the teachers and creates the schedule?
+Who chooses the teachers and does the schedule?

-The 3HO Events Team is currently in charge of administrating the teacher application process and creating the teaching schedule.
-Then our collaborative team (3HO, KRI, IKYTA) meets several times to review, refine, and agree upon who and where everyone is scheduled, and who is not.
-The 3HO Board then approves the final schedule.
+The 3HO/IKYTA team is in charge of the Teacher application process, and making the schedule.
+Then our Collaborative team (3HO staff, 3HO Board, KRI, IKYTA) meets several times to review, refine, and agree upon who and where everyone is scheduled, and who is not.

 We rotate the time of day people are scheduled to teach year-to-year, and we also look at the number of people who attended each teachers' class in previous years to help us schedule them in an appropriate tent space.
 Class audio and visual requirements are also taken into consideration based on tent AV configurations.